 Tony in Iraq

-I was using painkillers, and when I was in the session I realized that I was very dependent on them.
-I also realized that I had to accept the past how it was.
-I needed to move on; there was nothing I could do to change it.
+I was using painkillers, and when I was in the session I realised that I was very dependent on them.
+I also realised that I had to accept the past how it was – I needed to move on; there was nothing I could do to change it.

 How did the MDMA treatment affect your relationships with friends and family?

-I realized that I was pushing people away, so I rekindled a lot of relationships with my family and friends, and I was more open to love.
+I realised that I was pushing people away, so I rekindled a lot of relationships with my family and friends and I was more open to love.
 I also felt I was able to talk and communicate again.
 When I got home I couldn’t really communicate with my family, but I think I'm a lot closer to them now.
-But just in general, I don’t try to say negative things to people now.
+But – just in general – I don’t try to say negative things to people now.
 My relationship with PTSD has also changed completely.

 How long did the positive feelings last for?